mnelson4/printmyblog/readme.txt

 https://youtu.be/sU02oSPWj34

-= How do I create an eBook using Print My Blog? =
+= How do I create an eBook using Print My Blog? = Create ePub eBooks requires payment, or you can create ePub eBooks using Quick Print and [dotEPUB browser extension](https:dotepub.com)

-This plugin puts your blog's content onto a single web page, and you can then use the [dotEPUB browser extension](https:dotepub.com) to turn it into an eBook.

 https://youtu.be/M5ZZN3KsqOA